ArcDelta/RHH-Ports/ports/unreleased/starship/README.md

 ## Menu Navigation
 There is a `starship.gptk` file you can use to change which button emulates F1 (default is L3).
 Some devices have a special button called `guide` that makes for a good F1 mapping.

+## Japan / EU Audio Language
+The menu has an option in `Settings->Language` where you can choose to install JP/EU Audio. **This will crash the port** because our supported devices are incompatible with the file explorer ui Starship uses.
+There is a way around this.

+#### Generate audio from PC
+Load Starship on a PC and use it to generate the audio you wish to use.
+Gather your ROM and use https://hack64.net/tools/swapper.php to convert it to .z64 format if it is not already.
+Audio will be generated to the `mods` folder as either `sf64eu.o2r` or `sf64jp.o2r`.
+The following are the differences:

+- EU: English or Lylatese gibberish voices
+- JP: Japanese voices

 ## Adding Mods
 Mods are available at the port's [Gamebanana Page](https://gamebanana.com/games/21612).